virtual-labs/exp-beam-voltage-iitk/experiment/theory.md

   <source src="images/exp3-conducting_insulating.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video><br>
-Fig:Video on Effect of Beam voltage on conducting and insulating samples
+Video on Effect of Beam voltage on conducting and insulating samples